mcaliman/mcaliman.github.io/_posts/en/linux/2000-01-02-howto-delete-history-comand-linux.md

 tags: [linux, sysadmin, en, code]
 ---

-Deleting the command history on Linux is quite simple just give the command.
+Deleting the command history on Linux is quite simple; just run the command:
 ```bash
 history -c
 ```
-the command launched without any parameters instead shows you the entire history.
+The command launched without any parameters, instead, shows you the entire history.